M5ez/M5ez/README.md

 #### Over-The-Air (OTA) updates via https

-You might deploy hardware that needs updates but that you don't wnat to hook up via USB every time.
-But you will want this upload mechanism to offer some security against attackers that culd otherwise compromise large numbers of internet-connected IoT devices.
+You might deploy hardware that needs updates but that you don't want to hook up via USB every time.
+But you will want this upload mechanism to offer some security against attackers that could otherwise compromise large numbers of internet-connected IoT devices.
 M5ez allows you to boot from a compiled binary file that is downloaded from the internet over https.

 `bool ez.wifi.update(String url, const char* root_cert, ezProgressBar* pb = NULL)`

 `String ez.wifi.updateError()`

 Takes a URL and a root certificate.
 A shell script called `get_cert` is provided in the `/tools` directory of this repository to get the right (non-forwarded) URL and create an include file to provide the correct certificate.
 The optional third argument is a pointer to the `ezProgressBar` instance that will show the progress of the firmware download.
 It must be provided with a leading ampersand.

 `ez.wifi.update` returns `true` if the file is downloaded and everything is set up.
 The next reboot - which can be forced with `ESP.restart()` - will start the new binary.
-If `ez.wifi.update` returns `false`, you can use `ez.wifi.updateError()` to return a String with a human-readbale error message.
+If `ez.wifi.update` returns `false`, you can use `ez.wifi.updateError()` to return a String with a human-readable error message.
 (The way the https stream data is handled by the underlying ESP32 `Update` library does not seem terribly robust: stream timeouts happen, even on otherwise good internet connections.)

-The [README.rd file of the OTA_https sample sketch](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) provides a step-by-step recipe that describes how to determine the URL and get the certficate using `get_cert`.
+The [README.rd file of the OTA_https sample sketch](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) provides a step-by-step recipe that describes how to determine the URL and get the certificate using `get_cert`.

 &nbsp;

 ### BLE

 BLE, short for [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy).
 Is intended to provide considerably reduced power consumption and cost while maintaining a similar communication range.
 We implemented a device manager, so you can just focus on communicate with the target device.
 You can access it's interface from `ez.ble` , and can get access to connected devices from `ez.ble.getClient` function.

 &nbsp;